 Both of these two have challenges – Rochelle was diagnosed with Dyspraxia at about eighteen months old – you wouldn’t know there was anything amiss with her now!
-She’s an incredibly talented photographer and writer and if you’d like to check out her photos, head over to Country Girls Photography.
+She’s an incredibly talented photographer and writer.

 Hayden has autism, which is a continual challenge for both him and the people who love him.
-However, through a lot of hard work, he is in main stream schooling.
+However, through a lot of hard work, he is in his final year of main stream schooling.
 He’s always surprising and delighting me every day with his insight and take on the world.